Elaine Hendrix: Stage

 Hendrix starred as Lisa in the cast of the Off-Broadway play It's Just Sex at the Actors Temple Theatre in Manhattan for its June 2013 to January 2014 run.

 In 2016, Hendrix reprised the role of Truvy in Steel Magnolias at the Bucks County Playhouse in New Hope, Pennsylvania.
 This production was directed by four time Oscar nominee Marsha Mason, and also starred Patricia Richardson, Lucy DeVito, Jessica Walter and Susan Sullivan.

 On June 9, 2016, this production became the highest-grossing show in the history of the Bucks County Playhouse.

 Activism

 As an avid animal rights activist, Hendrix has been advocating for animals since 2006, when she also adopted a vegan lifestyle.
 When not filming, she travels throughout North America and works with organizations around the globe to educate, demonstrate, speak, protest, build habitats, transport and rescue.
 In 2012, Hendrix founded The Pet Matchmaker, an organization dedicated to celebrating and inspiring the rescue, foster and adoption of homeless pets everywhere.
 She serves on the board of Stray Rescue of St. Louis as well as the US chapter of No to Dog Meat.

+Personal life

+Hendrix's cousin is Minnesota Vikings safety Harrison Smith.

+In a widely cited August 2025 interview, Hendrix opened up about her romantic life and why she chose a non-traditional path.
+She stated that while she initially expected to find a lifelong partner, she always knew she never wanted marriage or children.
+She has a deep, 28-year bond with The Parent Trap co-star Lisa Ann Walter.
+The publication featured their joint appearance on Ancestry's series unFamiliar, where Walter openly referred to Hendrix as her "life partner" and soulmate.
+In a November 2025 profile, Hendrix explained to Extra that she and Walter joke about being "a married couple without the romance," supporting each other through decades of life's ups and downs.

+She has roots in Oak Ridge and Morristown, Tennessee, including her transition from a local student actor to a professional dancer before a 1992 bicycle accident forced her to pivot to acting.